poeticlama/least-connections_load_balancer/README.md

 # Distributed Systems and Network Programming Course Project

-This project demonstrates basic principles of distributed systems and network programming.
-It includes a frontend application, multiple backend servers, and a load balancer using the Least Connections strategy.
+This project is implementation of load balancer with the Least Connections algorithm.
+It distributes HTTP requests from frontend among different backend servers using Python sockets.
+This application configured on local machine, all instances run on different ports.

 ## 📁 Project Structure